patricksavalle/devops-project-template/content/planning-method.md

 ## Scrum

 This method works with a product backlog of stories that are planned into sprints of typical 2 weeks during refinements.
 The team consists of a product-owner, a process-owner (Scrum master) and developers.
 Often a solution-architect is a valuable addition.

-Requirements Engineering, Functional design ans architecture are done before the actual Scrum process and results in a product backlog.
+Requirements Engineering, Functional design ans architecture are done before or outside the actual Scrum process and result in a product backlog.
 Without a functional design a much higher refactoring load can be expected as correct modularity needs to be discovered and corrected on the fly.

 > General purpose method that is a good choice for: